wwiras/mypdf2text/README.md

 # mypdf2text
-This ocde convert pdf to text.
+This code convert pdf to text.